Sunday, August 31, 2008

 INTERNATIONALISTS!

-In a diamond-encrusted cavern-like showroom, in the center of empty space standing on an exploding star mosaic, I was there, I'm still there, the doors are locked, a death squad leader in a speaker truck parked out front on Cheapside, he rants into his microphone: "Kit Kat 66!
+A Death-Squad Leader in a speaker-truck parked out front on Cheapside, he rants into his microphone: "Kit Kat 66!
 See him die!
-The traitor had the gall to say that Universe City was not the world!
+The traitor had the gall to say that Universe City was not The World!
 Kit Kat 66!
 In a gas chamber!
 You're next!"

 I'm still standing there watching white light in the gloom when a movie star, or at least she looks like a movie star, stands in a doorway half-dressed.
 She gestures, I approach.
 She says, "I'm illusion, Kit Kat 66.
 I'm made of light.
 Watch!"
 The words "We love you" and "We're sorry" appear in the air between the movie star and myself.
 I smile, hang my head, and wait.